mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 order[^1] and is highly repetitive of episodes of Abraham in Egypt ([Genesis 12:10-20](https://biblia.com/bible/esv/genesis/12/10-20)) and Gerar ([Genesis 20:1-18](https://biblia.com/bible/esv/genesis/20/1-18).)
-At surface level, this may seem incoherent, but the intrusion serves to develop the story of God‘s covenant with the seed of the woman, allows us to reflect on what just happened, and frames what will follow.[^2] Isaac experiences an exile in Gerar that foreshadows Jacob's exile in Haran.
+At surface level, this may seem incoherent, but the intrusion serves to develop the story of God's covenant with the seed of the woman, allows us to reflect on what just happened, and frames what will follow.[^2] Isaac experiences an exile in Gerar that foreshadows Jacob's exile in Haran.
 Also, we're still to compare this story with that of Abraham, with differences between the two cycles being particularly instructive.
-Furthermore, it's linked to the story of Jacob‘s daughter Dinah in Genesis 34, which is itself an interruption between chapters 33 and 35 and also deals with interactions with the people of Canaan.[^3]
+Furthermore, it's linked to the story of Jacob's daughter Dinah in Genesis 34, which is itself an interruption between chapters 33 and 35 and also deals with interactions with the people of Canaan.[^3]